Ffestiniog Railway: Horse and gravity operation

-Police force

-The railway employed just one police officer.
-Board of Trade returns for 1884 show a police inspector was based at the company's head office.
-In more recent times the British Transport Police made friendly overtures and were politely informed that the FR had powers to swear its own constables.

 Steam and gravity operation

 During the late 1850s it became clear that the line was reaching its operational capacity, while the output of the Blaenau Ffestiniog slate quarries continued to rise.
 In 1860, the board of the company began to investigate the possibility of introducing steam locomotives to increase the carrying capacity of the railway.
 Although narrow-gauge steam locomotives had been tried before this, very few had been built to so narrow a gauge.
 In 1862 the company advertised for manufacturers to tender to build the line's first locomotives.
 In February 1863, the bid of George England and Co. was accepted and production of the first locomotives was begun.

 The first of these locomotives, Mountaineer was delivered to Porthmadog on 18 July 1863, followed a few days later by The Princess.
 After a number of trials and some modifications (notably the addition of domes) to the locomotive, the first official train ran on 23 October 1863.
 These steam locomotives of the 0-4-0 type allowed much longer slate trains to be run and this also enabled the official introduction of passenger trains in 1865: the Ffestiniog was the first narrow-gauge railway in Britain to carry passengers.
 In 1869, the line's first double Fairlie articulated locomotive was introduced and these double-ended machines have since become one of the most widely recognised features of the railway.